 Even the most conditioned athletes get impingement of the shoulder.
-How is that possible?
-The shoulder joint has multiple muscles that work to move your arm in pretty much any direction.
-It’s the balance in strength that keeps things not only moving well but in proper alignment.
+But how is that possible?
+The shoulder joint has multiple muscles.
+They work to move your arm in pretty much any direction.
+It’s the balance in strength that keeps things moving well AND in proper alignment.

 Exercise for Shoulder Pain

 For example, overworking your pecs can lead to awesomely big and strong pecs.
-But, your pecs now dominate and pull your shoulders forward creating less space for the tendons in the front of the shoulder leading to impingement syndrome.
+But, your pecs now dominate and pull your shoulders forward.
+Creating less space for the tendons in the front of the shoulder.
+Causing impingement.

 Exercise for shoulder pain can be quite therapeutic.
-When performing exercises for impingement syndrome it’s important to strengthen the following muscles:
+But for impingement syndrome it’s important to strengthen the following muscles:

 - Teres Major/Minor

-An exercise band is a great option for strengthening and balance providing resistance in the concentric and eccentric direction.
-Eccentric training is an effective way to treat impingement of the shoulder and help prevent injury.
+An exercise band is a great option for strengthening.
+Because it provides resistance in the concentric and eccentric direction.
+Eccentric training is an effective way to treat impingement of the shoulder.
+And help prevent injury.
 Keep your pace slow and steady.
-The resistance should be at a level where you can perform the exercise with full range of motion without difficulty.
+The resistance should be at a comfortable level.
+And where you can perform the exercise with full range of motion.
+Without difficulty.

-Now that you have the chiropractic care essentials to fix your nagging and painful shoulder impingement you’re well on your way to getting back to the sports and activities you enjoyed, PAIN-FREE!
+So, you now that you have the chiropractic care essentials to fix your nagging and painful shoulder impingement.
+You’re well on your way to getting back to the sports and activities you enjoyed, PAIN-FREE!